kalekundert/bind_dna/notebook/20191115_block_bal31_via_teln/block_bal31_via_teln.rst

 discussed in :expt:`20190419_validate_exonuclease_assay`.
 The TelN enzyme is a promising way to do this because it makes cuts DNA in a way that leaves covalently capped ends.
-Since BAL-31 can only cut at DNA ends, and TelN leaves no ends, it is reasonably to think that TelN might block BAL-31 activity.
+Since BAL-31 can only cut at DNA ends, and TelN leaves no ends, it is reasonable to think that TelN might block BAL-31 activity.

 Results
 =======